 In various prior years, our Board of Directors has approved stock repurchase programs authorizing us to purchase shares of our outstanding Class B Common Stock on the open market at prevailing market prices or in negotiated transactions off the market.
 There is no expiration date for our stock repurchase programs.
-The most recent approval occurred during 2007 at which time our Board of Directors authorized the purchase of up to 10 million shares, a portion of which (as reflected below) remains available for purchase as of March 31, 2013.
-The following schedule provides information related to our stock repurchase programs for each of the three months ended March 31, 2013:
+The most recent approval occurred during 2007 at which time our Board of Directors authorized the purchase of up to 10 million shares, a portion of which (as reflected below) remains available for purchase as of March 31, 2014.
+The following schedule provides information related to our stock repurchase programs for the three months ended March 31, 2014.
+All of the shares repurchased during the first quarter of 2014 related to income tax withholding obligations resulting from the exercise of stock options and the vesting of restricted stock grants.
+No shares were repurchased pursuant to our publicly announced stock repurchase program.

-Additional Shares Authorized For Repurchase Total number of shares purchased (a.)
-Average price paid per share for forfeited restricted shares Total Number of shares purchased as part of publicly announced programs Average price paid per share for shares purchased as part of publicly announced program Aggregate purchase price paid (in thousands) Maximum number of shares that may yet be purchased under the program
+Additional Shares Authorized For Repurchase Total number of shares purchased Average price paid per share for forfeited restricted shares Total Number of shares purchased as part of publicly announced programs Average price paid per share for shares purchased as part of publicly announced program Aggregate purchase price paid (in thousands) Maximum number of shares that may yet be purchased under the program

-87,188 N/A 0 N/A N/A 767,702
+January, 2014 130,693 N/A 0 N/A N/A 767,702

-29,414 N/A 0 N/A N/A 767,702
+February, 2014 21,115 N/A 0 N/A N/A 767,702

-126,707 N/A 0 N/A N/A 767,702
+March, 2014 15,147 N/A 0 N/A N/A 767,702

-243,309 N/A 0 N/A N/A
+Total January through March 166,955 N/A 0 N/A N/A

-Shares Authorized For Repurchase - Shares Authorized For Repurchase Additional Shares number of shares for forfeited restricted (a.)
-87,188 N/A - 29,414 N/A 126,707 N/A Additional Shares number of Shares price paid per share for for feited restricted announced Repurchase (a.)
-87,188 N/A 0 - 29,414 N/A 0 - 126,707 N/A 0 Additional Shares Authorized For Burchased Repurchase (a.)
-87,188 N/A 0 N/A 29,414 N/A 0 N/A 126,707 N/A 0 N/A Additional Shares Authorized For Land Repurchased Repurchase - 87,188 N/A